Fuwn/macos-grok-overlay/readme.md

 </p>

 > This is a modified fork that uses native macOS window styling as opposed to the original custom styling.
+>
+> A “Reset Size & Position” button has also been added, and the default window position has been modified to resemble that of the native ChatGPT app.

 ![Launcher Sample](images/macos-grok-overlay-fork.png)